Beat the ATS: 5 Actionable Tips to Make Your Resume Stand Out

 But don't worry—here are 5 actionable tips you can follow to create a resume that not only passes the system but stands out.

-1. Optimize Your Resume with Keywords from the Job Description
+1. Tailor Your Resume for the Job Description

 ATS software scans resumes for specific keywords and criteria outlined in the job description, which is why 75% of qualified candidates are rejected due to keyword mismatches or failing to meet the specified requirements.